k-nolan-git/Summer_Project/Full_Run/README.md

 /Test/
 Contains the final output potential as well as files from simulation using that potential

-/Model<>
+/Model<>/
-Each contains a trained network, with Model6 having the best performance
+Each contains a trained network, with Model7 having the best performance

 Full_Run.ipynb
 Contains complete worked example

-Project_Summary.pdf
-Contains brief overall summary of how the methodology works, as well as some results, comments and areas of possible improvement
+See Summer_Project/Project_Summary.pdf for overview on how the methodolgy works